Simon Keynes: Biography

 Keynes is the fourth and youngest son of Richard Darwin Keynes and his wife Anne Adrian, and thus a member of the Keynes family (and, by extension, of the Darwin–Wedgwood family).
 Two of his elder brothers are the conservationist and author Randal Keynes and the medical scientist and fellow fellow of Trinity Roger Keynes.
 He is the grandson of the surgeon Geoffrey Keynes and Nobelist Edgar Douglas Adrian, 1st Baron Adrian, grandnephew of the economist John Maynard Keynes and great-great-grandson of Charles Darwin.

 He was born in Cambridge and educated at King's College School, The Leys School and Trinity College, Cambridge.
 He was lecturer in Anglo-Saxon History at Cambridge from 1978, reader in Anglo-Saxon History from 1992, and Elrington and Bosworth Professor of Anglo-Saxon, from 1999 until 2019.
 He has been a fellow of Trinity College since 1976.
 From 1999 to 2006 he was head of the Department of Anglo-Saxon, Norse and Celtic.

 He is a fellow of the Royal Historical Society, the Society of Antiquaries of London and the British Academy, and sits on various of the latter's committees.

-Keynes is also co-editor of the journal Anglo-Saxon England, and is on the editorial board of Cambridge Studies in Anglo-Saxon England.
 From 1993 to 2004 he was associate editor of the Oxford Dictionary of National Biography.
+Keynes was co-editor of the journal Anglo-Saxon England, but is not listed as one of the editors of its successor journal, Early Medieval England and its Neighbours in 2025.

-In 2017, Keynes became the recipient of a Festschrift, Writing, Kingship and Power in Anglo-Saxon England.
+In 2017, Keynes became the recipient of a Festschrift: Writing, Kingship and Power in Anglo-Saxon England.
 He retired from his professorship on 1 October 2019, and was succeeded by Rosalind Love.